JakeGWater/vpifg.com/source/guides/unreal-ocio.rst

 There are several places we will need OCIO with Unreal.

 #.
 Blackmagic Media Source Input and Output in Composure.

    #.
-The incoming camera footage must be mapped to *sRGB Linear*.
+The incoming camera footage must be mapped from sRGB to sRGB Linear.
    #.
-The outgoing composure will be mapped to *Rec.709*.
+The outgoing composure will be mapped from sRGB Linera to sRGB or Rec.709.

 #.
-Movie Render Queue.
-We will render our footage to ACEScg.
+Movie Render Queue needs to map from sRGB Linear to ACEScg.

 Downloading OCIO
 ================